+My family loves potatoes, there’s no way around it.
 We often get potatoes from our local farmer, but they aren’t organic.
 I know, I know…they are usually on the dirty dozen list each year.
 But, it’s a cheaper way to fill my hungry teens.

+The biggest issue with growing our own has been space.
 Potatoes take a lot of space in the garden and you need to “hill” them, or pile on dirt as they start growing to get the best harvest.
 Not many of us have that kind of space, so when our friends told us of the success they have had with potatoes in buckets, we knew we had to do it too.

-What you need to start to grow potatoes in a bucket
+How to grow potatoes in a bucket

 In a week or so, you will start to see some growth as the plants come up from the dirt.

-At this time, you will add another layer of slips, eyes up and cover the slips and green shoots with dirt.
+- At this time, you will add another layer of slips, eyes up and cover the slips and green shoots with dirt.

 You will want to make sure the buckets are kept in a sunny area.

 As the potatoes grow, you will see lots of green shoots coming up from the bucket.
 Once the green plants start to turn yellow and die, the potatoes will be ready.
 Simply turn the bucket over and dump the contents out.
 There won’t be a lot of dirt left, and your potato bucket harvest will be about 10-15 pounds of yummy potatoes from each bucket!

 To store, you will need to allow the potatoes to “ripen”.

 We do this by laying them out on an old bed sheet, in a single layer, out of direct sunlight and preferably in a dark spot for 48 hours.
 You want the skins to be completely dry to avoid possibility of mold or rotting.
 Then, we carefully place them in an open container in our root cellar for longer storage.
 You can also can or dehydrate them for ease of storage, too!